andepraveenofficial/express-tutorial/04-API-Design/API-design.md

 ## REST APIs
 * REST APIs play an important role in ensuring smooth communication between the client and the server.
 * You can think of the client as the front end and the server as the back end.
 * Communication between the client (frontend) and the server (backend) isn't usually super direct.
-So we use an interface called an Application Programming Interface (or API) to act as an intermediary between the client and the server.
+So we use an interface called an __Application Programming Interface (or API)__ to act as an intermediary between the client and the server.
+* For Example, OLA, and UBER use Google API Maps to provide their services.

 ### REST
-REST stands for Representational State Transfer.
+* REST stands for Representational State Transfer.
+* Using Rest Principles improves application in various aspects like Scalability, Reliability...etc

+### REST API Principles
+* Providing uniqueId to each resource
+* using standard methods like GET, POST, PUT and DELETE
+* Accept and Response with JSON.

 </details>